flyingcircusio/doc/src/guide/platform_nixos_2/external_net.rst

 -----------

 A default client configuration file (`*.ovpn`) is provided on OpenVPN gateways in the directory :file:`/etc/local/openvpn`.
 Import this configuration file into your OpenVPN client of choice.
+It will work with OpenVPN versions 2.4 and newer.
+Older clients (please upgrade!) must set the cipher option in the config file.

 Monitoring
 ----------